ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 For instance, it does not address:

-* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind Daylight Saving Time) changes the instant in time represented by a timestamp.
+* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (like a political decision to enact or rescind Daylight Saving Time) changes the instant in time represented by a timestamp.
 * "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
-* The use of timescales different from UTC, such as TAI.
+* The use of timescales different from UTC, such as International Atomic Time (TAI).

-However, additional information augmenting a timestamp may be sufficient to detect an inconsistency between intention and the actual information in the timestamp, e.g., between the UTC offset and time zone name.
+However, additional information augmenting a timestamp may be sufficient to detect an inconsistency between intention and the actual information in the timestamp, such as between a UTC offset and time zone name.
 For instance, inconsistencies might arise because of: